Intro

 Do-Less Alternatives

 Fortunately, there is a solution to this problem - do less.
-The window managers described below mitigate some styling disasters by supporting fewer features.
+Or, from Dong McIlroy, “do one thing well”, and “don’t insist on interactive input”.
+The window managers described below mitigate these design problems by providing fewer features and requiring configuration in files, rather than GUIs.

 AwesomeWM